 - Special Education Support Center – www.specialeducationsupportcenter.org – Consulting in the design and development of a website to support and promote the efforts of the Washington Education Association as they provide training in issues related to special education for parents and school personnel across the state of Washington.
 Includes facilitating online support for the cadre of trainers; designing blended online workshops; promoting/managing registration; and generating/analyzing data for reports to funders.
 (2007 to present)

 - WEA Closing the Gap Project – “an uncommon approach to the Common Core” whereby educators are empowered to make general education classrooms more accessible to special populations; simultaneously, improving instruction and learning outcomes for all students.
 Key strategies include unpacking content and performance standards, designing learning progressions, and tracking student progress through authentic assessments.
 Gary’s work includes designing a web-based support system, providing customized access/delivery of timely/relevant resources, and capturing/telling the success stories.

-- Greater Portland Sustainability Education Network (one of four UN Regional Centers of Expertise in the U.S. and one of 140 internationally) – Gary serves as a member of the marketing/development team, facilitated development and implementation of social media strategies, co-designed the website (GPSEN.org) which will serve as the primary means of soliciting partners, recruiting volunteers, selling events and publications.
+- Greater Portland Sustainability Education Network (one of four UN Regional Centers of Expertise in the U.S. and one of 140 internationally) – Gary served in several positions: member of the marketing/development team, leader of the social media strategies team, co-designer of the website (GPSEN.org), and a member of the Board.
+He continues to serve as an Advisor to the Board.

 - Camp Snowball Community (a Ning site) – helped to promote and facilitate the online community in conjunction with Camp Snowball – sponsored by the Waters Foundation, the SolEd Partnership, and others (March 2014 – July 2015).